-- Your ConfidencePlus® gel warranty cannot be cancelled or upgraded.
+- Your ConfidencePlus® gel warranty cannot be canceled or upgraded.

 How do I know which breast implant size is right for me?

-Most women want a breast size that is complementary to her build.
-Going too large can result in looking disproportionate or top heavy.
+Most women want a breast size that is complementary to their build.
+Going too large can result in looking disproportionate or top-heavy.
 Going too small may leave you wishing you had chosen a larger size the first time.

 Dr. Delgado’s patients find a useful tool in the rice test for finding the right implant size.
 Uncooked rice is placed in a nylon stocking and tied into a knot.
-A woman can test out the sizes and weights of the various sizes by placing them in her bra with her own breasts.
+A woman can test various size and weight dimensions by placing them in her bra with her breasts.

-A cup of dry rice represents 250 cc of volume.
+A cup of dry rice represents 250cc of volume.
 One may add to this volume in small increments to the desired size.
-One might try 1 cup, 1¼ cup, 1½ cup, 1¾ cups, et cetera, until the desired breast volume is achieved.
+One might try 1 cup, 1¼ cup, 1½ cup, 1¾ cups, etc. until the desired breast volume is achieved.
 Patients who have used this method have a high satisfaction rate with the implant size they ultimately chose.
 The implant company Mentor has developed a new tool.
 They have developed a system of shaped silicone implants to place in the bra.
-This is a great confirmation after the rice test is performed.
+This is an excellent confirmation after the rice test is performed.
 Dr. Delgado offers this new breast-sizing tool to his patients.

-There are three different diameters for the same volume implant: moderate, moderate plus and high profile implants.
-Dr. Delgado will show you these various styles of implants, explaining why one might be chosen over another and assist you with your final selection.
+There are three different diameters for the same volume implant: moderate, moderate plus, and high profile implants.
+Dr. Delgado will show you these various implant styles, explaining why one might be chosen over another and assist you with your final selection.